| Burke County Smart Start works with many

 Quality

-Bonus for Non-subsidized Children: The local Child Care
+Maintenance for Non-subsidized Children: The local Child Care

 to Burke County child care programs (centers and homes) to assist